cockroachdb/docs/src/current/v23.2/protect-changefeed-data.md

 ### `changefeed.protect_timestamp.max_age`

-{% include_cached new-in.html version="v23.2" %} By default, the `changefeed.protect_timestamp.max_age` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) sets the maximum time that changefeeds making no forward progress will hold protected timestamp records.
+{% include new-in.md version="v23.2" %} By default, the `changefeed.protect_timestamp.max_age` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) sets the maximum time that changefeeds making no forward progress will hold protected timestamp records.
 Once the `changefeed.protect_timestamp.max_age` duration is reached, the changefeed will fail with a permanent error.
 As a result, it is **critical to monitor for changefeed failures** because changefeeds will eventually fail with an unrecoverable error if they cannot progress before the duration is reached.

 This cluster setting is enabled by default to 4 days.
 To disable expiration of protected timestamp records, you can set `changefeed.protect_timestamp.max_age` to `0`; however, Cockroach Labs recommends implementing an expiration.